 Your Quick Answer:

-- To allow or fix Camera access on Snapchat on iOS, first, go to your phone Settings & scroll down the list till the end, select: Snapchat > go to “Camera” and swipe the toggle right and make it green.
+To allow or fix Camera access on Snapchat on iOS, first, go to your phone Settings & scroll down the list till the end, select Snapchat and go to “Camera” and swipe the toggle right and make it green.

-- After that, select > “Photos”, > tap on – Allow Changes, > scroll down to Snapchat and slide to the right side and enable it.
+After that, select “Photos” and tap on Allow Changes, then scroll down to Snapchat and slide to the right side and enable it.
 Reboot your device and you are set.

 There are possibly the three best ways to easily fix the camera access on Snapchat on your iOS device.